GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: Experiments

-Throughout its realization of GenRecal, Table~\ref{tab:1} demonstrates that GenRecal outperforms not only previous standard model size VLMs but also smaller size VLMs, highlighting that GenRecal generalizes well across different model sizes.
-From this table, we can say that if we choose more high-performing small VLMs like InternVL2.5-8B~\cite{chen2024expanding} significantly impacts the overall distillation results as well.
-Furthermore, when we choose same large VLMs, selecting more smaller size VLMs makes the lower distillation performances in the end.
-It implies that employing more capable student VLMs is crucial for achieving higher distillation performances.
+\textbf{Higher Size, Higher Performance.} \cref{tab:1} demonstrates that GenRecal outperforms not only standard-size VLMs but also smaller ones, highlighting that GenRecal generalizes well across model sizes.
+This table also shows that choosing a higher-performing small VLM such as InternVL2.5-8B~\cite{chen2024expanding} substantially improves the overall distillation results.
+Furthermore, for a fixed large VLM, selecting a smaller student VLM leads to lower distillation performance, implying that employing more capable small VLMs is crucial for achieving higher distillation performance.

-Next, we examine the effect of changing teacher VLMs to determine whether the aforementioned property holds consistently across different teacher VLMs.
-As shown in Figure~\ref{fig:2} and Table~\ref{tab:3}, we can see that the results remain consistent, indicating that selecting more powerful large VLMs leads to greater performance improvements.
-To further investigate it, we utilize InternVL2.5 series~\cite{chen2024expanding} and conduct experiments with various combinations of teacher and student VLM sizes, as illustrated in Figure~\ref{fig:5}.
-The results also consistently indicates that choosing smaller size teacher and student VLMs eventually leads to lower distillation performances.
-Conversely, we can conclude that selecting larger size teacher and student models yields higher distilled performance due to their stronger baseline capabilities.
+Next, we examine the effect of changing large VLMs to determine whether the aforementioned property holds consistently across different large VLMs.
+As shown in \cref{fig:2} and \cref{tab:2}, selecting more powerful large VLMs leads to greater performance improvements.
+To investigate this further, we use the InternVL2.5 series~\cite{chen2024expanding} and experiment with various combinations of large and small VLM sizes, as illustrated in \cref{fig:5}.
+The results consistently indicate that choosing larger teacher and student VLMs leads to higher distillation performance.